So, What Is a Freehold Estate?

 2. Fee simple defeasible

-A defeasible estate is created when the grantor (seller) has conditions on a fee simple estate that is recorded on the deed.
+A fee simple defeasible estate is created when the grantor (seller) has conditions on a fee simple estate that is recorded on the deed.
 If one of those conditions is met, the property might be lost.

 An example would be…